Nicki Minaj Pregnant, Rapper Shows Off Bump In Bikini And Yellow Wig

 The 37-year-old stunned in a low-cut bikini top that displayed her decolletage and her growing bump.
 She paired the ensemble with white bottoms and chunky heels.
 The rapper is known for sporting different colored hair and opted for a short curly yellow wig for the exciting news.
 Minaj accessorized with numerous chains, bracelets, and a ring.
 She rocked pointy nails with a coat of polish and displayed the tattoo on her left arm.
 For her makeup application, she appeared to have applied multicolored eye makeup.

 Minaj was captured from the side on a white bedsheet on her knees.
 She held onto her bump with both hands and looked over at the camera lens with a smile.
+Minaj is clearly glowing in the image and looks nothing short of incredible.

 The Barbershop: The Next Cut actress kept her caption very simple and put the hashtag “Preggers” with the yellow heart emoji.
 However, that didn’t seem to stop her loyal fanbase — also known as “Barbz” — from freaking out.